sirajperson/falcon-cpp-python/.github/ISSUE_TEMPLATE/bug_report.md

 Please answer the following questions for yourself before submitting an issue.

 - [ ] I am running the latest code.
 Development is very rapid so there are no tagged versions as of now.
-- [ ] I carefully followed the [README.md](https://github.com/abetlen/llama-cpp-python/blob/main/README.md).
+- [ ] I carefully followed the [README.md](https://github.com/sirajperson/falcon-cpp-python/blob/main/README.md).
 - [ ] I [searched using keywords relevant to my issue](https://docs.github.com/en/issues/tracking-your-work-with-issues/filtering-and-searching-issues-and-pull-requests) to make sure that I am creating a new issue that is not already open (or closed).
-- [ ] I reviewed the [Discussions](https://github.com/abetlen/llama-cpp-python/discussions), and have a new bug or useful enhancement to share.
+- [ ] I reviewed the [Discussions](https://github.com/sirajperson/falcon-cpp-python/discussions), and have a new bug or useful enhancement to share.

 # Expected Behavior

-Please provide a detailed written description of what you were trying to do, and what you expected `llama-cpp-python` to do.
+Please provide a detailed written description of what you were trying to do, and what you expected `falcon-cpp-python` to do.

 # Current Behavior

-Please provide a detailed written description of what `llama-cpp-python` did, instead.
+Please provide a detailed written description of what `falcon-cpp-python` did, instead.

 # Environment and Context